 IT’S A BEST BUY BECAUSE:

-The all-new XC90 offers a spacious, sumptuously trimmed cabin; decent fuel economy from its 4-cylinder engine; and loads of innovative and unconventional features that set it apart from its competition.
+The XC90 offers a spacious, sumptuously trimmed cabin; decent fuel economy from its 4-cylinder engines; and loads of innovative and unconventional features that set it apart from its competition.

 Headroom in the third-row seat is cramped for adults, and the touchscreen control interface complicates some previously simple functions.

 Volvo also offers a significantly pricier plug-in hybrid version of the XC90 called T8.
-It uses the same 4-cylinder powertrain as the non-hybrid model, but it makes a total of 400 horsepower via a 60-kilowatt electric motor that drives the rear wheels.
+It uses the same 4-cylinder powertrain as the T6 models, but it makes a total of 400 horsepower via a 60-kilowatt electric motor that drives the rear wheels.

 WHAT IS IT?

 The XC90 is Volvo’s three-row midsize SUV.
-It seats seven and is available in base T6 Momentum, sporty T6 R-Design, and luxury T6 Inscription trim levels.
-All are powered by a turbocharged and supercharged 2.0-liter 4-cylinder engine that makes 316 horsepower and is paired with an 8-speed automatic transmission.
-All-wheel drive is standard.
+T5 models come with a 250-hp turbocharged 2.0-liter 4-cylinder engine and seating for five.
+T6 models have a 316-hp turbocharged and supercharged 2.0 and seating for seven.
+All have an 8-speed automatic transmission.
+Both T5 and T6 are offered in base Momentum and sporty R-Design trim; the luxury Inscription trim level is restricted to the T6.
+T5s offer front-wheel drive or all-wheel drive; T6s are AWD-only.
 Available features include integrated second-row booster seats, height-adjustable air suspension, pedestrian and cyclist warning/braking system, lane-departure warning, blind-spot and cross-traffic alerts, 360-degree around-view camera, a “Park Assist Pilot” that automatically steers into stall-type spaces, and “Pilot Assist” adaptive cruise control that will automatically mimic the speed and steering of a vehicle in front of the XC90 at speeds below 30 mph.

-The EPA rates the XC90 at 20 mpg city/25 highway.
-In Consumer Guide® testing, an all-wheel-drive Elite averaged 19.2 mpg in about 65-percent city driving.
+The EPA rates the XC90 T5 at 22 mpg city/26 mpg highway with front-wheel drive and 22/25 with all-wheel drive.
+The T6 is rated at 20 mpg city/25 highway.
+In Consumer Guide® testing, an all-wheel-drive Inscription averaged 19.1 mpg in 65-percent city driving.

 VALUE IN CLASS

-The XC90’s redesign was long overdue—the basic design of the previous version dated all the way back to the 2002 model year.
-The new model was worth the wait.
-A 4-cylinder engine is certainly an unexpected choice for a vehicle of this size and weight, and the XC90’s 2.0 sometimes struggles to move it in a smooth, seamless fashion.
+The XC90’s redesign garnered rave reviews last year, and with good reason—it catapulted an SUV that was something of an also-ran to the head of its class.
+A 4-cylinder engine is certainly an unexpected choice for a vehicle of this size and weight, and in base T5 form the XC90’s 2.0 sometimes struggles to move it in a smooth, seamless fashion.
 Despite this, the XC90 has a truly luxurious feel inside and out.
 Its classy presence, long list of desirable features, and class-competitive pricing make it a premium midsize SUV standout.